 "How far will you travel for my wedding ceremony?"

-I am based in South Australia and If I am available on your wedding date, I travel far and wide in our beautiful State.
+I am based in South Australia and If I am available on your wedding date, I travel far and wide.
 As long as I can get to your venue by car then I will be happy to travel.
 This is of course that I am not jeopardising my time for any other weddings I have previously booked.

-Should your ceremony be more than 50kms return trip, there will be an extra travel charge, which will be included on your initial Quotations, when we first start chatting about your ceremony.
+Should your ceremony be more than 30kms return trip, there will be an extra travel charge, which will be included on your initial quotation, when we first start chatting about your ceremony.
 This is charged at the reasonable charge as set by the ATO.

 "What if we can't secure a rehearsal at our venue?"

 If your venue is not available for a rehearsal, don't worry!
 We just need a space where we can imagine an arbour and practice walking down a mock aisle and standing in a line.
 I've done rehearsals in parks, on the beach, back gardens and living rooms.